-Inside the Academy: Search and Frisk
+Inside the Academy: Search and frisk

-Austermann teaches the recruits, by law, they must have reasonable suspicion to search someone.
+Austermann teaches the recruits that, by law, they must have reasonable suspicion to search someone.
 Reasonable suspicion may be based on a variety of circumstances.

-'Those could be the time of day, the proximity of the person to a weapon, recent pattern of crime involving the weapon, maybe the person fits the description of an armed encounter that had just happened," said Austermann.
+"Those could be the time of day, the proximity of the person to a weapon, recent pattern of crime involving the weapon, maybe the person fits the description of an armed encounter that had just happened," Austermann said.

 Officers are often looking for weapons, a means of escape (like handcuff keys), and drugs or drug paraphernalia.